Events

 Poster by Aparna Konat

-4 pm – 5 pm CET – Community Meet-Up
+4 pm – 5 pm CEST – Community Meet-Up

 International Sign interpretation and English CART will be provided.